JuliaControl/ControlSystemsMTK.jl/docs/src/batch_linearization.md

 # Batch Linearization and gain scheduling
 This example will demonstrate how to linearize a nonlinear ModelingToolkit model in multiple different operating points, and some tools to work with groups of linear models representing the same system in different operating points.
 We'll end with designing and simulating a [gain-scheduled controller](https://en.wikipedia.org/wiki/Gain_scheduling), i.e., a nonlinear controller created as an interpolation between linear controllers.

+!!! note "What is an operating point?"
+    An operating point is typically understood as a tuple of the form ``(x, u)``, where ``x`` is the state vector and ``u`` is the input vector.
+However, we may choose to include *parameters* ``p`` in the operating point as well.
+This may be useful when some parameters are uncertain or time varying, and we want to perform analysis over multiple possible parameter values.

 ## System model
 The model will be a simple Duffing oscillator: